-Performance Monitoring
+Performance Monitorin

 The Council's Strategic Delivery Framework is informed at each stage by an intelligence led process, including robust performance management, to determine what works and ensure effective delivery and outcomes.
-The Council's approach to Performance Management includes a number of detailed corporate level KPIs which measure performance against the priorities in the Corporate Plan, as well as three year service plans (last updated in 2021-22 and produced by all service directors) with service level KPIs.
+The Council's approach to Performance Management includes a number of detailed corporate level KPIs which measure performance against the priorities in the Corporate Plan, as well as annual service plans (produced by all service directors) with service level KPIs.